Hamblen County, Tennessee: Alternative school

-Private Education
+Private education

 Lakeway Christian Schools

 Lakeway Christian Schools is a private school system that contains three schools in Hamblen County.
 Cornerstone Christian Academy enrolls students from grades PreK through 5.
 Lakeway Christian Academy enrolls students from grades 6 through 12.
 Tri-Cities Cristian Academy enrolls students from grades 9 through 12.
-The current mission state is, "Partnering with families to provide a Christ-centered and academically challenging education, equipping students with a biblical worldview and a heart for Christ, that they may grow in wisdom, stature and in favor with God and man."

 All Saints' Episcopal School

 All Saints' Episcopal School was founded in 1967 as a preschool.
 In 1985, the school was expanded to include first grade.
 Since then, the school has further expanded (completion in 1992) to enroll students from PreK to 8th grade.

 Faith Christian Academy

 Faith Christian Academy enrolls students from grades 1 through 12.

 Morristown Covenant Academy

 Morristown Covenant Academy was founded in 1985 and enrolls students in grades Kindergarten through 12.
 In their high school educational program, students can choose an educational path for general education, college/university readiness, or vocational readiness.
-The Morristown Covenant Academy also houses a day care and pre-k program.
+The Morristown Covenant Academy also houses a day care and PreK program.